ublue-os/website/docs/images/bazzite/FAQ.md

 ## How do I rollback a system update?

 Read Fedora's official [documentation](https://docs.fedoraproject.org/en-US/fedora-silverblue/updates-upgrades-rollbacks/#rolling-back) on this.
 You can pin your current deployment with `sudo ostree admin pin 0` in a host terminal.
-You can also rollback in the GRUB menu.
+You can also rollback in the GRUB menu by choosing the previous boot entry.
+Your personal files will NOT be affected by this, and you can still update to the newest builds on older system builds.

+!!!
+Note
+    Steam Deck/HTPC/Handheld PC images do not show the GRUB menu by default, so when you boot up your device press "B" or <kbd>Esc</kbd> on a physical keyboard for it to appear.

+## How do I disable automatic updates for system, Flatpaks, and Distrobox containers?

+!!! warning

+    Disabling automatic updates is an unsupported configuration.

+Open a host terminal and simply enter: `systemctl disable ublue-update`. **This is not recommended.**

 ## SteamOS is based on Arch Linux, so why use Fedora as the base?